Nonunon/Nonuglon/README.md

 4. In-game, open `/xlsettings`, go to Experimental, and add the full path to `Nonuglon.dll` under Dev Plugin Locations.
 5. Open `/xlplugins`, go to Dev Tools -> Installed Dev Plugins, and enable Nonuglon.

-**Automated, via script:**

-Run `build/Build_Nonuglon.bat`.
-It builds Release and drops the output directly into the live Dev Plugin Locations folder (`F:\FFXIV\Plugins\DevPlugins\Nonuglon`), so a build plus an in-game reload picks up changes with no manual copying.

-`build/` is gitignored - these are local dev-convenience scripts, not part of what ships.

 </details>

 ## Credit